R10Auricchio/Room-11/README.md

 # Room-11
-People in this Group Ajani, Haile, Tatiana and Renan
+People in this Group Ajani, Haile, Tatiana, Kumari and Renan